isomerpages/seab-corp/news/press-releases/_posts/2026-01-07-post-Release of 2025 Singapore Cambridge GCE Ordinary Level Exam Results and 2026 JAE.md

 <p><u>ITE EAE</u>
 </p>
 <p>16&nbsp;&nbsp;&nbsp;&nbsp;&nbsp; For students who have accepted conditional
-offers to an ITE course through the ITE EAE<a href="#_ftn6" rel="noopener noreferrer nofollow" target="_blank">[6]</a> in 2025, their offers would have been confirmed based on their GCE O-Level examination results, once they meet the subject-specific Minimum Entry Requirements for the course.</p>
+offers to an ITE course through the ITE EAE<sup>6</sup> in 2025, their offers would have been confirmed based on their GCE O-Level examination results, once they meet the subject-specific Minimum Entry Requirements for the course.</p>
 <p><strong>Progression Pathways for Secondary Four Normal (Academic) Students</strong>
 </p>
 <p>17&nbsp;&nbsp;&nbsp;&nbsp;&nbsp; Secondary 4 Normal (Academic) [N(A)]
-students who have sat for GCE O-Level subjects in 2025 can use their GCE O-Level results to apply for a place in the <a rel="noopener noreferrer nofollow" target="_blank">Polytechnic Foundation Programme (PFP) and </a>Direct-Entry-Scheme to Polytechnic Programme (DPP).</p>
+students who have sat for GCE O-Level subjects in 2025 can use their GCE O-Level results to apply for a place in the Polytechnic Foundation Programme (PFP) and Direct-Entry-Scheme to Polytechnic Programme (DPP).</p>
 <p><u>Polytechnic Foundation Programme (PFP)</u>
 </p>
 <p>18&nbsp;&nbsp;&nbsp;&nbsp;&nbsp; The PFP is an alternative to the Secondary